 Breaking into television, like breaking into feature film writing, is very tough.
 But we are in a golden age of television right now and there are vast opportunities if you’re smart and willing to work hard.
 I’ve written a few posts on television writing which will hopefully help you answer your questions.
 You can find them here: http://www.sellingyourscreenplay.com/tag/television-writing/

-Q: I just finishing writing a terrific screenplay.
+Q: I just finished writing a terrific screenplay.
 How do I raise the money and produce the film myself?

 I applaud your initiative.
 I’ve written some posts on producing your own film here and have written some posts specifically about raising money for your film here.